 News

 The Vera Rubin telescope is poised to kick off an explosive era of discovery.
-"It's like old-fashioned astronomy: Find the thing, point telescopes at it, argue about it.
-It's going to be fun." ...
+"It's like old-fashioned astronomy: Find the ...

 Vera Rubin, remarks quoted in National Science Foundation press release, 1996.
 Vera C. Rubin, “A Brief History of Dark Matter,” Physics Today 49, no. 12 (December 1996): 40–46.